DonnaAnnIssac/Finding-Falcone/README.md

 King Shan has received intelligence that Al Falcone is in hiding in one of these 6 planets - DonLon, Enchai, Jebing, Sapir, Lerbin & Pingasor.
 However he has limited resources at his disposal & can send his army to only 4 of these planets.

+# To Run

+Run `npm start` after navigating to project directory